emacsmirror/bufferfile/README.md

 Copyright (C) 2024-2025 James Cherti

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.

+## Testimonials

+- [tinkerorb](https://www.reddit.com/r/emacs/comments/1jngj4b/comment/mlii6fw/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button): I can't even remember for how long I have wanted something that solves this (but I also have not lifted a single finger of my own to solve it for myself).
+Thank you for this package!

 ## Links